IBM/tensorflow-hangul-recognition/README.md

 The [fonts](./fonts) folder is currently empty, so before you can generate the Hangul dataset, you must first download several font files as described in the fonts directory [README](./fonts/README.md).
-For my dataset, I used around 22 different font files, but more can always be used to improve your dataset.
+For my dataset, I used around 40 different font files, but more can always be used to improve your dataset, especially if you get several uniquely stylized ones.
 Once your fonts directory is populated, then you can proceed with the actual image generation:

 ```
 python ./tools/hangul-image-generator.py